Continuous-variable photonic quantum extreme learning machines for fast collider-data selection: Introduction

 This connects naturally to the quantum extreme learning machine (QELM) framework \cite{Cindrak2024,Xiong2025}, where a fixed, possibly uncalibrated quantum circuit produces a high-dimensional quantum random feature map that is read out and linearly trained.
 In this sense, QELMs instantiate the broader idea of quantum feature maps underpinning quantum kernel methods~\cite{PhysRevLett.122.040504,Havlicek:2018nqz}.
 Theory has clarified both potential and limits of QELMs, including concise descriptions via effective measurements, expressivity analyses, and guidance on circuit design to avoid concentration effects~\cite{Mujal2021,Innocenti2023,Xiong2025}.
 First applications already demonstrate state estimation and entanglement witnessing with photonic implementations, highlighting the practicality of the train-by-regression paradigm on near-term devices \cite{Vetrano2025,Zia2025,Assil2025}.

-Within high-energy physics, fast AI on specialised hardware has matured from concept to deployed tools for triggers and real-time reconstruction, with the \texttt{hls4ml} dataset~\cite{pierini_2020_3602260} providing a pathway from trained models to FPGA and even ASIC implementations under strict latency budgets~\cite{Duarte2018,Aarrestad2021}.
+Within high-energy physics, fast artificial intelligence (AI) on specialised hardware has matured from concept to deployed tools for triggers and real-time reconstruction, with the \texttt{hls4ml} dataset~\cite{pierini_2020_3602260} providing a pathway from trained models to implementations on field programmable gate arrays (FPGA) and application-specific integrated circuits (ASIC) under strict latency budgets~\cite{Duarte2018,Aarrestad2021}.
 In parallel, photonic computing has demonstrated integrated reservoirs and coherent optical neural networks with competitive accuracy and orders-of-magnitude speed and energy benefits in the lab~\cite{Vandoorne2014,Shen2017}.
 On the quantum side, QELMs and quantum reservoir computing synthesise these strands by using the inherent dynamics and large Hilbert spaces of quantum circuits to implement powerful random feature maps with minimal training, a direction surveyed in~\cite{Mujal2021} and formalised in~\cite{Innocenti2023,Xiong2025}.
 Recent photonic QELM experiments underscore the feasibility for quantum state tasks~\cite{Vetrano2025,Zia2025,Assil2025}.
 Our work brings this emerging paradigm into the collider context, proposing and evaluating a continuous-variable photonic QELM as an ultra-fast, reconfigurable front-end for pattern recognition at the detector edge.

-We present a continuous-variable quantum extreme learning machine (CV-QELM) whose quantum circuit is a fixed-time Gaussian photonic reservoir, called a quantum substrate, drawn from a reproducible ensemble.
-Inputs are encoded as quadrature displacements across $M$ optical modes, qumodes, which propagate through layers of two-mode Gaussian operations that generate entanglement and mode mixing.
-The qumodes are then measured using either photon-number-resolving (PNR) or homodyne detection to produce a random feature vector, $\Phi_\mathrm{(hom)}(\mathbf{x})$, of dimension $R$, such that the quantum substrate generates a high-dimensional random feature map,
+We present a continuous-variable quantum extreme learning machine (CV-QELM) whose quantum circuit is a fixed-time Gaussian photonic reservoir, called a quantum substrate.
+Inputs are encoded as quadrature displacements across $M$ optical modes, qumodes, which propagate through randomly initialised layers of two-mode Gaussian operations that generate entanglement and mode mixing.
+The qumodes are then measured using either photon-number-resolving (PNR) or homodyne detection to produce a random feature vector, $\Phi(\mathbf{x})$, of dimension $R$, such that the quantum substrate generates a high-dimensional random feature map,

 Training on the linear readout is then performed via either logistic regression or ridge regression, providing analytic, closed-form updates that make retraining extremely fast.
 A schematic of the setup is shown in Figure~\ref{fig:setup}.
 This design matches the requirements of front-end data processing, where latency is set by the optical path and detector response, power consumption is dominated by low optical powers and photodiodes, and reconfiguration is achieved by adjusting homodyne phases and pump settings rather than recompiling firmware.